Autism Research Community

-Sagiv Shifman is an Associate Professor in the Department of Genetics at the Hebrew University of Jerusalem, Israel.
+Prof. Shifman is a Full Professor in the Department of Genetics, The Hebrew University of Jerusalem, Israel.
 He has been working continuously to decipher the genetic signatures of complex and poorly understood neuropsychiatric disorders by looking at new areas and developing novel methods.
-His lab focuses on gene involved in neurodevelopmental disorders, especially autism spectrum disorders (ASD), using new functional genomics technologies, cell biology approaches, and mouse models.
+His lab focuses on genes involved in neurodevelopmental disorders, especially autism spectrum disorders (ASD), using new functional genomics technologies, cell biology approaches, and mouse models.
 His current research moves away from studies of single genes to model the interactions between multiple susceptibility loci, focusing on chromatin regulators associated with ASD.
-Since we are aiming to understand how the different perturbations affect the neural circuitry that lead to cognitive and social deficits, we are also studying mouse models with mutations in ASD genes.
+Since we are aiming to understand how the different perturbations affect the neural circuitry that leads to cognitive and social deficits, we are also studying mouse models with mutations in ASD genes.

 Prof. Cory Shulman

-Prof. Cory Shulman’s research interests are an extension of more than thirty years of clinical work with individuals with autism spectrum disorder (ASD) and focus on children, adolescents, and adults with ASD and other neurodevelopmental disorders, including the examination of life course trajectories of children with a suspicion of autism, by characterizing diagnostic and developmental trajectories and profiles.
-Currently, she heads a large research project examining differences between boys and girls with ASD diagnoses, as well as a project looking at differences among autism profiles among those receiving a diagnosis in early childhood, school-age, adolescence or adulthood.
+Prof. Cory Shulman is a Full Professor and Head of the Autism Center at The Hebrew University of Jerusalem.
+His research interests are an extension of more than thirty years of clinical work with individuals with autism spectrum disorder (ASD) and focus on children, adolescents, and adults with ASD and other neurodevelopmental disorders, including the examination of life course trajectories of children with a suspicion of autism, by characterizing diagnostic and developmental trajectories and profiles.
+Currently, she heads a large research project examining differences between boys and girls with ASD diagnoses and a project looking at differences among autism profiles among those receiving a diagnosis in early childhood, school age, adolescence, or adulthood.
 Characterizing these groups will help to identify if they present significantly different profiles.